hamdii02/Targeted-Adversarial-Attacks-on-Sentiment-Analysis-Models/README.md

 This is a Python framework designed to attack text classification models by finding sentences with similar sentiment scores to a given target sentence.
 It supports HuggingFace text classification models and provides tools for probing and generating adversarial examples.

 This library designed to analyze and perturb text classification models, specifically focusing on generating adversarial examples that retain similar sentiment scores to the original sentence.
-By using techniques such as **paraphrasing**, **word swapping**, and **Particle Swarm Optimization (PSO)**, it creates modified sentences that challenge the model while preserving the intended classification probabilities.
+By using techniques such as **paraphrasing** using encoder-decoder LLMs, **word swapping** using approach similar to BertAttack, and **Particle Swarm Optimization (PSO)**, it creates modified sentences that challenge the model while preserving the intended classification probabilities.
 This is done in a black-box setting where only the output of the model is accesible.

 ## Features